 I prioritized the following to increase the likelihood of donations and volunteers:

 I went through several iterations to establish the structure of the redesign.
-Initially the wireframes allowed for more images, however images provided by stakeholders weren't of a high enough qualitys weren’t high enough to justify their placement on the site.
+Initially the wireframes allowed for more image content, however assets provided by stakeholders weren't of a high enough quality to justify their placement on the site.
 I adjusted the page layouts to compensate for the lack of original image content from Embrace Books.